 - The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
 If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
 Rx queue size can be configureable and up to 1024 since qemu 2.8 and above.
 Rx queue size is 256 by default.
 Tx queue size is still hard-coded to be 256.

 - Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
-When backend can’t support vlan filter, virtio app on guest should disable vlan filter to make sure the virtio port is configured correctly.
-E.g. specify ‘–disable-hw-vlan’ in testpmd command line.
+When backend can’t support vlan filter, virtio app on guest should not enable vlan filter in order to make sure the virtio port is configured correctly.
+E.g. do not specify ‘–enable-hw-vlan’ in testpmd command line.

 - “RTE_PKTMBUF_HEADROOM” should be defined no less than “sizeof(struct virtio_net_hdr_mrg_rxbuf)”, which is 12 bytes when mergeable or “VIRTIO_F_VERSION_1” is set. no less than “sizeof(struct virtio_net_hdr)”, which is 10 bytes, when using non-mergeable.